 Further Assurances.
 Each party will agree to use commercially reasonable efforts to take, or to cause to be taken, all actions, and to do, or to cause to be done, all things reasonably necessary under applicable law or contractual obligations to consummate and make effective the transactions contemplated by the separation agreement and other transaction agreements.

 Employee Non-Solicit and Non-Hire.
-Each of Alkermes and Mural will be subject to mutual employee non-solicitation and non-hire obligations, subject to customary exceptions.
+Each of Alkermes and Mural will be subject to mutual obligations, subject to customary exceptions.